chrisputnam9/pcon/README.md

 ## Install PCon
 (if you don't already have it installed)

  1. Clone this repository to the directory of your choice.
-This directory can be kept for future use, and will have a special tool to help you create and managed console tools that you build.
-We'll call it "dev/pcon"
+This directory can be kept and updated for future use, and will have a special tool to help you create and managed console tools that you build.
+We'll call the directory "~/dev/pcon"

 ## Create a New Console Tool
- 1. CD to your local pcon folder (cd dev/pcon)
+ 1. CD to your local pcon folder (cd ~/dev/pcon)
  2. Run `./pcon create` (optionally, run `./pcon help create` to see arguments)
- 3. Follow prompts to specify deails
+ 3. Follow prompts to specify details
+ 4. Program your functionality

 ## Package a Console Tool
- 1. CD to your local pcon folder (cd dev/pcon)
+ 1. CD to your local pcon folder (cd ~/dev/pcon)
  2. Run `./pcon package` (optionally, run `./pcon help package` to see arguments)
  3. Follow prompts to specify deails